rdbeach/JsonQuery/README.md

 Brief description of the methods.
 Look at the java code for specifics.

                 Static Methods:
-                Json.fromJson: Converts a JSON string to a JsonO object
+                JsonQuery.fromJson: Converts a JSON string to a JsonQuery object tree

                 Generic methods:

-                o: gets an object
-                a: gets an array
+                _: gets a branch in the JsonQuery Object tree
+                get: gets a leaf (returns object)
-                s: gets a string
+                s: gets a string leaf
-                i: gets an integer
+                i: gets an integer leaf
+                d: gets a double leaf
+                l: gets a long leaf
-                b: gets a boolean
+                b: gets a boolean leaf
-                toJson: turns any part of the JsonO object tree into a JSON string
+                toJson: turns any part of the JsonQuery object tree into a JSON string
                 set: sets a value
-                jset: set ad value from a JSON string
+                jset: set a value from a JSON string

                 Array Specific Methods:

-                add: adds an value
+                add: adds a value
                 jadd: adds a value from a JSON string

-		Inherited Methods: JsonO extends HashMap, and JsonA extends ArrayList.
+		Inherited Methods: JsonQueryHashMap extends HashMap, and JsonQueryArrayList extends ArrayList.